What does Lara mean?

-Lara \l(a)-ra\ as a girl's name is pronounced LAR-ah.
+Lara \l(a)-ra\ as a girls' name is pronounced LAR-ah.
 It is of Latin origin, and the meaning of Lara is "protection".
 From "Lares", referring to the individual gods of Roman households, the protectors of home and fields.
 Also possibly (Latin) "cheerful; famous".
 It may also be traced to the Greek Larissa.
 Lara is popular in Russia; it is also a Spanish surname and place name.
 Literary: name of a central character in Boris Pasternak's novel "Doctor Zhivago".
 Actress Lara Flynn Boyle.

 For more information, see also the related girl name Lala.

-Lara is a very popular first name for females (#695 out of 4276, Top 16%) and also a very popular surname or last name for all people (#678 out of 88799, Top 1%) (2000 U.S. Census).
+Lara is a very popular first name for women (#695 out of 4276, Top 16%) and also a very popular last name for both adults and children (#501 out of 150436, Top 1%).
+(2000 U.S. Census)

-Displayed below is the baby name popularity of the name Lara for girls.
+Shown below is the baby name popularity of Lara for girls.
 Lara entered the list in 1960-1969 and reached its top rank of #338 in the U.S. during the years 1970-1979, and is currently at #824.
 (2014 Birth Statistics)

 Shown below is a comparison of the usage of Lara and related names.
 Lissa, Larissa and Lala are the popular varying forms of Lara (#824 a year ago) listed in the Top 1000.
 Usage of these girl names was at its apex during 1980-1989 (usage of 0.2738%) and has become much less since (usage 0.044%, down 83.9%), with the forms Larissa and Lara becoming less fashionable.
 (2014 Birth Statistics)